 integrity above enmity.

-it empowered students to set an example for all to follow.
+In 1990, the Carolinian Creed was established as the university’s values statement.
+It empowers students to set an example for all to follow.

 Additional ways the Creed is integrated into campus culture:

-- Students, faculty, and staff encounter framed copies or brass plaques of the Creed in offices across campus.
+- Students, faculty and staff encounter framed copies or brass plaques of the Creed in offices across campus.

-- Officer induction’s for various student groups include the Creed in their pledges.
+- Officer inductions for various student groups include the Creed in their pledges.

 - University 101 faculty extensively cover the Creed in their course.

-As faculty members, you serve as ambassadors of the Carolinian Creed.
+Faculty members serve as ambassadors of the Carolinian Creed.
 Incorporate the Creed into your work at the university.